ralfbiedert/cheats.rs/README.md

 # Contributing

-Contributions are very welcome.
-You can PR bug fixes (broken links, typos, ...) directly.
-I am happy to evolve the current concept based on feedback and demands.
-Feel free to open an issue and discuss.
+Contributions are welcome and you can PR bug fixes directly.
+If you somehow ended up here but prefer not to use Github write to [webmaster@cheats.rs](mailto:webmaster@cheats.rs), or use the on-site buttons.

-If you want to contribute but prefer not to use Github, you can send feedback and comments to [webmaster@cheats.rs](mailto:webmaster@cheats.rs).
+Constructive feedback would be most actionable, but if you just want to vent your frustration that's fine too :)

 # Credits